Wishing all our contributors, partners and friends a special holiday period.

-We engaged locally and hyper locally in a series of ZOOM salons, bringing together artists, thinkers, residents & representatives of organisations for curated conversations about collaboration and ongoing partnership working, the role of a local arts organisation post Covid-19, climate change, a changing world, creative resilience & environmental responsibility.
+We engaged locally and hyper locally in a series of ZOOM salons, bringing together artists, thinkers, residents and representatives of organisations for curated conversations about collaboration and ongoing partnership working, the role of a local arts organisation post Covid-19, climate change, a changing world, creative resilience and environmental responsibility.

-We supported artists through challenging times by providing opportunities & outlets for their work & connection with other artists.
+We supported artists through challenging times by providing opportunities and outlets for their work and connection with other artists.

 We worked with artist and recently appointed DAD director, Louisa Love, on DAD ARTISTS AT HOME.
-She invited artists who have worked with DAD over the last 12 years to share their lockdown activity in the form of videos, photos and/or text to be featured & promoted via DAD’s website and social media platforms.
+She invited artists who have worked with DAD over the last 12 years to share their lockdown activity in the form of videos, photos and writing to be featured and promoted via DAD’s website and social media platforms.

 Alice Bryant came back to CHALKUP21.
-She asked for contributions of photos, poems, videos featuring the CHALKUP21 Art & Architecture coastal trail from Folkestone to Deal for posting to the CHALKUP21 Facebook page & Instagram.
+She asked for contributions of photos, poems, videos featuring the CHALKUP21 Art & Architecture coastal trail from Folkestone to Deal for posting to the CHALKUP21 Facebook page and Instagram.
 Among other things encouraging people to share their photos and videos taken while on their “permitted daily exercise” along the trail on Instagram, using the hashtag #chalkup21 and tagged @dover_arts @chalkup21

 We commissioned 3 Dover based curators to curate 3 online exhibitions to be promoted through our website and social media platforms.
 Once venues open again there is potential for ‘September’ to be a physical exhibition.

 The Dover Art Network

 We worked on an online DOVER PRINTFEST with Future Foundry & the Dover Studio Collective.
-The printfest is part of the 8th Fete de l’Estampe.
+The printfest was part of the 8th Fete de l’Estampe.
 Working with Future Foundry enabled us to share resources and jointly develop and nurture talent.
 We ran 2 artist-led Zoom print workshops and showed work via #DoverPrintFest on Instagram.